AllYouZombies/django-empty-users-app/README.md

 I've made an app with 1 empty migration file, so you don't have to create it yourself.

+> If you find this packaga useful, please consider giving it a star on [GitHub](https://github.com/AllYouZombies/django-empty-users-app).

 ## Installation

 ```shell